In its 25th anniversary year, the Arena Football League finally has something to celebrate this season.

 Bell arrived in Spokane this week, while Geathers, who leads the team in sacks despite not playing in Spokane since the sixth week of the season, has so far refused to report.

 “Beau Bell and Jeremy Geathers are just two guys you can’t replace,” Olson said.
 “Jeremy is a special athlete and we really hope to get him back.
 (He’s) upset that he got cut up there, and rightfully so. … We’re in communication with him.”

-Extra points: All remaining AFL broadcasts this season will be live on the NFL Network, including ArenaBowl XXV on Aug.
-10. … Shock receiver Brandon Thompkins, Spokane’s leading scorer with 32 touchdowns, was placed on injured reserve (ankle) and is likely done for the season.
-He was injured in Spokane’s loss to Utah last weekend.
+All remaining AFL broadcasts this season will be live on the NFL Network, including ArenaBowl XXV on Aug.
+10. … Shock receiver Brandon Thompkins, Spokane’s leading scorer with 32 TDs, was placed on injured reserve (ankle) and is likely done for the season.
+He was injured in a loss to Utah last weekend.

 Subscribe to the sports newsletter